#MIRANDAMUSTGO

 #MirandaMustGo attracted public attention via a series of social media posts launched in January 2017 which quickly went viral and became the subject of national and international media attention.
 The campaign had broad public resonance as it communicated complex, critical arguments concerning Australia’s denial of its violent colonial past into a meme-friendly, sharable format and provided a unique challenge to a seemingly innocuous cultural icon, Picnic at Hanging Rock, in the 50th anniversary year of its publication.

-To date the campaign has generated numerous news features, articles and public commentary and has been discussed by theorists of visual arts, literature, film, activism, post-colonialism and Australian history, as well as used in high school students’ studies of Picnic at Hanging Rock.
-Artistic outcomes have been collected by the National Library of Australia.
+To date the campaign has generated numerous news features, articles and public commentary and has been discussed by theorists of visual arts, literature, film, activism, post-colonialism and Australian history, as well as used in teritary and secondary education of Picnic at Hanging Rock.
+Artistic outcomes and campaign ephemera have been collected by the National Library of Australia.

-Consequently, the project has prompted significant public discourse and reconsideration of the heritage information and narratives available about Hanging Rock.
-Most significantly, since the campaign’s launch all three Traditional Custodian groups’ perspective on Hanging Rock has been sought out with more frequency and media generated by the campaign is referred to by people wishing to have a better understanding of the site’s little-known colonial and Indigenous history.
+Consequently, the project has prompted public discourse and reconsideration of the heritage information and narratives available about Hanging Rock.
+Most significantly, since the campaign’s launch all three sovereign First Peoples groups have had their perspective on Hanging Rock sought out with more frequency and media generated by the campaign is referred to by people wishing to have a better understanding of the site’s little-known colonial and Indigenous history.

 The ongoing effects and reach of the campaign continue to inspire Amy’s current research and artistic practice.